dima42/Big-Board/README.md

 5. Note your Client ID and Client secret.
 6. Add the privacy policy URL (`http://your-domain/privacy`) to your [OAuth consent screen](https://console.cloud.google.com/apis/credentials).
 Once your app is live, you'll need to go through the verification process [here](https://support.google.com/cloud/answer/7454865)) to get rid of the "unverified app" screen.
 7. Create a separate credential for testing.
 Add `http://localhost:8888` to Authorized JavaScript origins and `http://localhost:8888` and `http://localhost:8888/oauth` to Authorized Redirect URI's for that one
+8. Also create and note an API key.

 ## Set up Heroku instance